Airport Runway Accident Lawyers

-- If a runway crash is caused by (or partially caused by) pilot error, crew member negligence or faulty maintenance, the airline and the person (or persons) responsible may be held accountable.
+- If a runway crash is caused by pilot error, crew member negligence, or faulty maintenance, the airline and the person (or persons) responsible may be held accountable.

 - If a runway accident is caused by air traffic controller error, liability in the case is different.
 Air traffic controllers are Federal Aviation Administration (FAA) employees.
 A claim involving an error committed by a federal employee has to be filed under the Federal Tort Claims Act (FTCA).